 Functionality is all about quality assurance.
-Or put another way, it’s about eliminating friction that can degrade the effectiveness of your messaging, erode the subscriber experience, and ultimately damage your brand image.
+Or put another way, it’s about eliminating friction that can degrade the effectiveness of your messaging, erode the email experience, and ultimately damage your brand image.

 Creating a functional email experience requires a sustained effort because of the patchwork and non-standardized environment that is email inboxes.
 Unlike the web, there are no standards for email coding support.
 So CSS coding that works in Apple Mail may not work in Outlook 365 or Gmail, for instance.
 And support is subject to change without notice.

-The email environment is further complicated by the number of devices that can now read emails—which currently include desktops, laptops, tablets, ebook readers, phablets, smartphones, and the Apple Watch, which recognizes a new version of HTML, watch-HTML.
-And thanks to the Internet of Things, email reading devices may eventually include your car, refrigerator, toothbrush, and light bulbs.
-(I’m exaggerating, of course, but time will tell just how much I’m exaggerating.)
+The email environment is further complicated by the number of devices that can now read emails—which currently include desktops, laptops, tablets, ebook readers, smartphones, and the Apple Watch, which recognizes watch-HTML.
+And thanks to the Internet of Things, email reading devices just keep expanding.

 Clicks are a primary gauge of determining functionality in email messages.
-If your emails have broken links and images or have text that’s too small to read on mobile devices, clicks will suffer.
+If your emails have broken links and images or have text that’s too small to read on mobile devices, you will find that those clicks suffer.

 This post originally appeared on August 3, 2015.
 It was updated on August 31, 2022.